SonarSource/sonar-loc-count/README.md

 LoC Counting Scripts
 ==================
-This is a collection of shell scripts that demonstrate how to count lines of code from repositories and/or local directories.
-These scripts can be used to **estimate** LoC counts that would be produced by a Sonar analysis of these projects, without having to implement this analysis.
+This is a collection of shell scripts that demonstrate how to count lines of code from repositories and/or local directories.These scripts can be used to **estimate** LoC counts that would be produced by a Sonar analysis of these projects, without having to implement this analysis.

 * [Installation](#installation)
 * [General usage](#general-usage)